databendlabs/databend-docs/docs/en/guides/56-security/password-policy.md

 - **Maximum Age Requirement**:
     - Checks if the maximum password change interval has been exceeded.
-    - If the interval is exceeded, the user is restricted from logging in until the password is changed.
+    - If the interval is exceeded, the user can change the password after login, and cannot perform any other operations before the password is changed.

 ## Managing Password Policies